NSHipster/articles/2020-04-13-contact-tracing.md

 that the limits imposed by iOS on 3rd-party apps make this level of participation unlikely.

-{% info %}

-As of iOS 13.4,
-3rd-party apps lack the ability to advertise Bluetooth services in the background.

-{% endinfo %}

 On the one hand,
 it feels weird to congratulate Apple for stepping in to solve a problem it created in the first place.